Data Centers in Guam

 Power Analysis

-Average Cost Of Power: Industrial power is priced at approximately $0.14/kWh as of 2020.
-This rate is higher than in many continental US markets but is competitive for a strategic island location with significant subsea cable infrastructure.
+Average Cost Of Power: Industrial power is priced at approximately USD $0.14/kWh, as of September 2025.
+This rate is higher than in many mainland U.S. markets, reflecting the island's dependence on imported fossil fuels for generation.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers are strategically located to serve the U.S. military presence and the island's key submarine cable landing stations, which are the primary economic drivers for digital infrastructure.
+Proximity To Key Business Districts: Data centers are located to take maximum advantage of the submarine cable landing stations, which are the primary business drivers for digital infrastructure on the island.
+They serve as the nexus for all trans-Pacific data traffic.

 Natural Disaster Risk

-- Flooding: Primarily a result of typhoon-related storm surge and heavy rainfall.
+- Flooding: Can occur as a result of storm surge and intense rainfall from typhoons.